stefanoverna/graphql8/guides/authorization/visibility.md

 (Always call `super` to inherit the default behavior.)

-Now, the following bits of GraphQL will return validation errors:
+Now, the following bits of GraphQL8 will return validation errors:

 - Fields that return `SecretFeature`, eg `query { findSecretFeature { ... } }`
 - Fragments on `SecretFeature`, eg `Fragment SF on SecretFeature`